Daikoku Parking Area: Facility

-Previously, there was a McDonald's restaurant opened in 2000, but it closed on April 2, 2010.
+Previously, there was a McDonald's at the facility, which was Japan's 2000th McDonald's restaurant, but it closed on April 2, 2010.
 After that, Cafe de Clie opened, but it also closed on March 15, 2017.

 In addition, the former Yokohama Bay Bridge "Yokohama Sky Walk" users were able to leave the PA only from 10:00 to 18:00 (the Skywalk ticket purchase window is on the form passed at the entrance).
 They had to get stamped at and submit it to the doorway when they come back).
 The Yokohama Sky Walk was closed on September 26, 2010.

 Car enthusiasts meeting place

 Due to the large parking space, it is often used as a meeting place for private cars, and on holidays there are cases where the parking lot is full even though there are few people in the facility.
 For this reason, a banner is displayed in the area to call for refraining from parking for a long time, which is not the original purpose of resting.

 In addition to rare supercars and sports cars, it is often used as a gathering place for custom cars such as VIP cars, lowriders, vannings, runaway tribes, and tuning cars.
 Currently, construction work is being carried out to prevent the entry of illegal low-down vehicles, and there are steps.
 Also, on Fridays and Saturdays at midnight, usage will be restricted due to neighborhood acoustic measures.
 However, the entry of lowriders is still continuing.
 The Kanagawa Prefectural Police and the Ministry of Land, Infrastructure, Transport and Tourism are collaborating to crack down on parking on a regular basis, and in the case of the crackdown on November 14, 2020, 20 cars were caught because the vehicle height was too low.